45 Things To Do With A 6 Month Old Baby

 - Opposite Everything – Opposites can turn almost anything into a baby game.
 Do something, then the opposite of it, exaggerating the words and making big faces.
 Hold your baby up in the air, then down near the ground and say, “High and low”.
 Squat in front of your baby, make eye contact, then stand up, and repeat, saying “Up and down,” or “Tall and short.”
 Sit facing your baby and put a blanket over both your heads, then take it off, and say, “In and out.”
 You get the idea.
 Opposites are a never-ending source of baby games.

-PHYSICAL FUN – Get your whole bodies involved in play.
+PHYSICAL FUN – 6 month old baby activities that get your whole bodies involved in play.

 - Fabric Dancing – I like to gather up a bunch of different fabrics – scarves, socks, ribbon, etc – of different lengths, textures, and colors.
 I’ll play music and move around tossing the fabrics in the air, brushing them past Dylan’s skin, touching his face with the fabric, and letting him touch them.
 Try it with quick movements or moving super-slow.